teconomo/itmd-361-pp/pp-09/readme.md

 4. Finally, each group member should add to the `README.md` file his/her name, and a brief few sentences of what the member believes are his/her primary strengths.
 Prior to doing that, be sure to pull from the remote repo (`git pull group master`) to get any other group members’ names and strengths.
 Add and commit your own work, and push to your own repository (`git push origin master`).

 5. From within your copy of the repository on GitHub, open up a pull request.
-Each group member should review the request before it is merged.
+Each group member should review the request before it is merged, and then pull from the group repository to have a complete, up-to-date `README.md` file.

-Write the URL with your pull request here:
+Write the URL of your pull request here: